-One of the finest operatic singers of the century, Teresa Stratas remains, at age 63, a refreshing bundle of contradictions - a diva who eschews everything that word implies; a woman who could have spent the last four decades as the darling of Manhattan's glitterati but preferred wearing old blue jeans and singing for small groups of true music lovers; a devout humanitarian who has worked tirelessly to help the world's needy, yet chooses to live as a near recluse; a diminutive figure with greater presence, both on and off stage, than The Three Tenors combined.
+One of the finest operatic singers of the century, Teresa Stratas remains a refreshing bundle of contradictions - a diva who eschews everything that word implies; a woman who could have spent the last four decades as the darling of Manhattan's glitterati but preferred wearing old blue jeans and singing for small groups of true music lovers; a devout humanitarian who has worked tirelessly to help the world's needy, yet chooses to live as a near recluse; a diminutive figure with greater presence, both on and off stage, than The Three Tenors combined.

 Oft-repeated tales of her Dickensian youth are more melodramatic than any opera.
 Born on a dining room table in Toronto's working-class Cabbagetown district on May 28, 1938, Stratas remembers her manic-depressive father dismissing her as "just another mouth to feed."
 She barely survived a bout of tuberculosis and once attempted suicide after hearing her mother weeping over unpaid bills.

 She also recalls venturing into the dark, dank basement of her family's home at age four in search of an audience, and singing for an assemblage of sewer rats.
 Her first contact with human audiences came soon after, as she meandered from table to table in the meager restaurant owned by her parents, singing Greek folk songs for tossed pennies.Stratas began formal voice training at age 12, the same year she made her professional debut singing Greek favourites for audiences on CBC Radio's Songs of My People.
 Next, her exquisite lyric soprano earned her a three-year scholarship to Toronto's Royal Conservatory of Music, where she studied under the legendary Irene Jessner.